datacamp/funneljoin/README.md

 #> 5       4 2019-06-13        <NA>                   <NA>
 ```

-If you use a `type` that allows multiple moments of one type for a user, like "first-any", you will get more rows per user rather than more columns.
+If you use a `type` that allows multiple moments of one type for a user,
+like “first-any”, you will get more rows per user rather than more
+columns.
 For example, user 1 had two purchases, so she now has two rows.
-The `timestamp_landing` and `timestamp_registration` is the same for both rows, but they have a different `timestamp_purchase`.
+The `timestamp_landing` and `timestamp_registration` is the same for
+both rows, but they have a different `timestamp_purchase`.

-Finally, you can use the `summarize_funnel()` to understand how many and what percentage of people make it through to each next step of the funnel.
-We can also switch to `funnel_steps()` to shorten our code a bit - we give it a character vector of `moment_types` in order and the `type` for each step.
+Finally, you can use the `summarize_funnel()` to understand how many and
+what percentage of people make it through to each next step of the
+funnel.
+We can also switch to `funnel_steps()` to shorten our code a bit
+- we give it a character vector of `moment_types` in order and the
+`type` for each step.

 ``` r
 activity %>%